artur-gajewski/link-repository/README.md

 The app is now available at http://localhost:3000

+From now on, you can start backend and client directly from `dev.sh` script.

 ## Docker

 If you wish to run both client and API from Docker, all you have to do is